-Microair may at it discretion, refer product returns for repair or service, to a service facility closest to you.
-Microair Avionics Pty Ltd reserves the right to repair or replace the unit or software or offer a full refund of the purchase price at it's sole discretion.
+Microair may at its discretion, refer product returns for repair or service, to a service facility closest to you.
+Microair Avionics Pty Ltd reserves the right to repair or replace the unit or software or offer a full refund of the purchase price at its sole discretion.